Careers with the Office of the Sheriff

 Court Officers also have to be consistent in applying policy and procedures.
 The ability to learn and operate equipment and computer systems correctly is also a very important part of the role.

-For vacancies in the Department see the JobsNSW website.
+For vacancies in the Department see the iworkforNSW website

-You may also be interested in taking a Self-Assessment to use as a guide to consider working in the Sheriff’s Office.
+You may also be interested in taking a Self-Assessment (PDF , 175.8 KB) to use as a guide to consider working in the Sheriff’s Office.

 For further information about joining the Sheriff's Office follow the link to view a video on Sheriff Recruitment.